maubanel/UE5-CPP-Overview/operators/README.md

 ##### `Step 2.`\|`CPPOVR`|:small_blue_diamond: :small_blue_diamond:

-Now we can do the same thing with a subtraction operator so a literal of `2050 - 3` becomes `2047`.
+Now we can do the same thing with a subtraction operator so a literal of `2050 - 3` (Year - 3) becomes `2047`.

 ![subtraction operator](images/subtractOperator.png)